adon-cloudcannon/landing-page-test/src/collections/lessons/eleventy-beginner-tutorial/eleventy-global-data-files.md

 Finally I want to briefly mention [CloudCannon](https://cloudcannon.com/eleventy-cms/) — it’s a content management system with first-class support for Eleventy.
 It syncs directly with your Git repository, so your development team can continue working in Eleventy while your content team can manage the content on the site.
 It’s the best of both worlds.

-Thanks for reading and keep on building with Eleventy\!
+Thanks for reading and keep on building with Eleventy!